rustls/rustls/rfcs/000-no-std-support.md

     IpAddress(core::net::IpAddr), // <-

     #[deprecated = "use ServerName::IpAddress"]
-    PlainIpAddress(crate::IpAddress),
+    NoStdIpAddress(webpki::IpAddress),
 }
 ```

-Eventually, the `PlainIpAddress` variant can be removed and
+Eventually, the `NoStdIpAddress` variant can be removed and
 the `TryFrom` implementation can also be made available in no-std mode.
 This change would be a **breaking change** but it's more of a cleanup and not required to complete stage 1.